jreichle/infinity-loop/docs/concepts.md

 The progressive change in generated levels is provided by a lazy iterator defined through a [stream unfold][anamorphism] in **levelstream**.

+## Backend

+Developer: Johannes Reichle

+The backend uses the [rocket][rocket] framework for servers.
+The purpose of the backend is solely in serving static files and getting the application running in compiling and sending the frontend.
+The compilation in [build][frontend build] is facilitated with a rust [build-script][build script].

 ## The UI

+The frontend uses the [yew][yew] framework for building [spa][single-page applications].

 Developer: Johannes Reichle